rage/programming-23/data/part-2/1-programming_terminology.md

     number = 2
 ```

-In the above case there are two statements within a conditional statement.
+In the above case there are two statements (a print statement and an assignment statement) within a conditional statement.

 ## Block

-A _Block_ is a group of consecutive statements that are at the same level in the structure of the program.
+A _block_ is a group of consecutive statements that are at the same level in the structure of the program.
 For example, the block of a conditional statement contains those statements which are executed only if the condition is true.

 ```python
 if age > 17: